Feds under pressure to publicly track nursing home outbreaks - KVIA

 Some family members of nursing home residents have been baffled by the response.

-AP investigative researcher Randy Herschaft and reporters Bernard Condon in New York and Marina Villanueve in Albany, New York, contributed to this report.
+AP investigative researcher Randy Herschaft, reporters Bernard Condon in New York, Marina Villanueve in Albany, New York, Michelle Price in Las Vegas and Ricardo Alonso-Zaldivar in Washington contributed to this report.